SanwuL/5010_Assignment1_Byob/README.md

 11 - Diagonal (include down-right neighbor)

 Last two bits: Mirror Mode
-Mirror operations are performed with respect to the starting position specified in Word 1.
+(Mirror operations are performed with respect to the starting position specified in Word 1.
 The starting cell acts as the mirror anchor point.
-When a mirror mode is applied, the original (pre-mirror) shape is replaced by its mirrored version.
+When a mirror mode is applied, the original shape is replaced by its mirrored version.)
-The original shape is not retained.

 00 - No mirror